Assessment in Education – Its Types & Purpose

 What are assessments in education

 In education, assessments mean collecting information about what a student knows, their skills, and how they’re doing in learning.
-The main goal is to check if students are meeting the learning goals and to guide how teaching and learning happen.
-Assessments take various forms and serve multiple functions within the educational context.
-Here, we’ll break down some important types of assessments.
+The main goal is to check whether students are meeting the learning goals.
+Based on this, teachers can then tailor their teaching process accordingly.

 Traditionally, classroom assessments have relied on methods like quizzes, tests, and essays.
-These assessments provide valuable snapshots of student learning, but may not always capture the full picture.
+These provide valuable snapshots of student learning, but may not always capture the full picture.

 Extramarks Smart Class Plus

-What Are the Types of Assessments in Education?
+What are the Types of Assessments in Education?

 1. Diagnostic Assessments

 These assessments are vital for spotting what your students are good at so you can build on that and figure out where they might need extra help.
-They also:

 2. Formative Assessments

 These assessments are relaxed and don’t add stress for students.
 You can incorporate simple methods like asking a few questions on a sticky note or having them complete a brief exit ticket.

 The objective is to use this real-time information to adjust your teaching on the spot, whether it involves individual students or the entire class.
 Just like the diagnostic assessment, formative assessment helps teachers find where students might be struggling and adjust their teaching methods to assist them.
-The benefits of formative assessment include:

 • Portfolios